Korean Drama Review by Jill, USA (No End Spoilers)

 favorite show.
 It's now considered a must-see, legendary

-classic, for many reasons.
+classic, for many reasons, but especially for its

 The Story: We begin with an